NickyLind/AnimalShelter.Solution/README.md

     "password": "test"
 }
 ```
-* click send and you should get a 200 OK reponse with that user's details including a JWT token in the response body.
+* Click send and you should get a 200 OK reponse with that user's details including a JWT token in the response body.
 You will need this token for the next step
 ### Make an authenticated request to retrieve all Users
 * In Postmant make a GET request with the dropdown selector to the following URL `http://localhost:5000/users`
 * Select the 'Authorization' tab underneath the URL field and change the 'Type' to 'Bearer Token'